joostkremers/ebib/docs/ebib-manual.md

     a description, for which the user is prompted.
 Mainly for use in Org citations.

-In the simplest case, the format string contains just a `%K` directive: {% raw
+In the simplest case, the format string contains just a `%K` directive:
-%}`\cite{%K}`{% endraw %}.
-In this case, `%K` is replaced with the citation key and the result inserted.
+{% raw %} `\cite{%K}`. {% endraw %} In this case, `%K` is replaced with
+the citation key and the result inserted.
 Usually, however, citation commands allow for optional arguments that are formatted as pre- or postnotes to the citation.
 For example, using the `natbib` package, you have citation commands available of the form:

     \citet[cf.][p.
 50]{Jones1992}